AtleSkaanes/Programming-notes/cpp/General c++ notes.md

 `int main()` returns an `int` this mean that the function must call `return` else it will fail.
 But in c++ this is done automaticly.
 Meaning if your code finished running, your main function will return a value of `0`.

-This however whont work if you are using some libraries.
+This however won't work if you are using some libraries.
 Some libraries like #SDL for example require c syntaxing of the main function in order to run.
 That would look like this:
 ```cpp
 int main(int argc, char* argv[])
 {